R2leyser/the-blog/src/pages/blog/posts/first.md

 ---
-import '../../sakura-dark.css'
-import '../blog.css'
-import "../../fun-text.css"

-export const title= "the first proper post" export const description= "Just me being happy about getting this to a usable state" export const date= "2023-05-20"
+title: "the first proper post"
+description: "Just me being happy about getting this to a usable state"
+date: "2023-05-20"
 ---

 <!Doctype html>